benkeyben/candidalysis/README.md

 .

 ## Challenges
-Challenges encountered in the project included data quality issues, performance optimization, and data security and privacy concerns.
-These challenges were addressed through thorough data cleaning, performance testing and optimization, and utilization of Power BI's security features.
+Challenges encountered in the project included data quality issues and performance optimization.
+These challenges were addressed through thorough data cleaning, performance testing and optimization..

 ## Recommendations
 To address challenges faced during the project:
   -  Thorough data cleaning was conducted to address data quality issues and ensure consistency.
   -  Performance testing and optimization techniques were employed to enhance the speed and efficiency of Power BI reports and dashboards.
-  -  Power BI's security features, including row-level security and encryption, were utilized to safeguard sensitive student information and ensure compliance with data protection regulations.